What is account management?

 3. Establish the right numbers

 It may sound trite, but without the precise numbers, it's impossible to determine how good is your account management strategy.
-Keep all of your numbers, metrics, and diagrams at arm's length – they are crucial to KAM's success.
+Keep all of your numbers, metrics, diagrams, and account plans at arm's length – they are crucial to KAM's success.

 4. Know your key accounts well